gupta-himanshu/scala-for-beginners/Important-Points2.md

 36. When we provide concrete values for these fields in your concrete classes, you must again define your fields to be val or var .
 Because the fields don’t actually exist in the abstract base class (or trait), the override keyword is not necessary.

+37. To prevent a concrete val field in an abstract base class from being overridden in a subclass, declare the field as a final val.